 The following are some common culprits of foodborne illness:

 - Staphylococcus aureus

 Determining Restaurant Liability in Food Poisoning Cases

-PFGE testing must be performed.
-Pulsed-field gel electrophoreses can determine if an outbreak has resulted
+- PFGE testing must be performed.
+Pulsed-field gel electrophoreses can determine if an outbreak has resulted from contaminated food.

 Personal Injury Attorneys in Denver